connect@weareguru.com

 Even people who don't typically buy based on values still think supporting local matters.
 This is as American as apple pie.

-So if everyone believes in shopping local, why are big-box stores still crushing it during the holiday shopping season?
+So if everyone believes in shopping local, why are big-box stores and national brands still crushing it during the holiday shopping season?
 Why do Small Business Saturday feel-good campaigns rarely translate to sustained behavior change?

 Because belief and behavior are two different things.
-And the gap between them isn't about caring less—it's about facing real barriers that make local shopping harder than it should be.
+And the gap between them isn't about caring less—it's about facing real barriers that make choosing local harder than it should be.

 The Real Reason Your Holiday Shopping Cart Is Full of Amazon